Anyone At Home celebrates our lived experience.

 Through sharing these stories I hope to inspire thoughtful design research that reaches out and resonates as applied design.

-These stories highlight an opportunity for others ( marketing, business, design or health) to develop and test lived experience in more detail in order to deliver targeted outcomes.
+These stories highlight an opportunity for others ( in marketing, business, design or health) to develop and test lived experience in more detail in order to deliver, improved and more targeted outcomes.

 This site uniquely uses visual and oral data to connect the physical environment to an individual’s life experience.
 It is a lens, not just of a space and a place, but of someone’s lifeworld at a moment in time.